theupdateframework/taps/tap4.md

 for every repository specified in the trust pinning file.
 Each repository metadata subdirectory would use the repository name.
-In turn, it would contain two subdirectories: "previous" for the previous set of metadata files, and "current" for the current set of metadata files.
+In turn, it would contain two subdirectories: "previous" for the previous set of metadata files, and "current" for the current set.

 All targets files would be stored under the "targets" directory.
 Targets downloaded from any repository would be written to this directory.

-The following directory layout would apply to the example trust pinning file:
+The following directory layout would apply to the trust pinning file example:

 ```
 -metadata